Words Words Words: Synopsis

+Bo recites a sonnet from the perspective of William Shakespeare writing pornography, then freestyle raps criticising Shakespeare while adopting his writing style.
+He promises a song about quantum mechanics which ends up being key mashing, then one about Christian Hell which is a single line about Adolf Hitler and the Jews awkwardly meeting.
+Bo sings “Rant” which further criticises Christianity and expresses his disinterest in Church as a child, before performing an intentionally dry set about theoretical physics.
+He jokes about gay marriage and white exceptionalism, then reads out some facetious statistics, but the audience reacts poorly to “0.27% of Jenga games are played on 9/11”.
+After some prop comedy with a drum kit, he sings the jokeless song “Art is Dead”, about how entertainers are rewarded for never growing out of attention seeking, his addiction to attention and getting paid for it, unworthiness of fame, the effects of capitalism on art, and how the audience should not respect him—which is met with cheers and applause.
+Bo brings up that his stage act is not conventional, and once again mocks traditional stand-up comedy by repeatedly bringing up his apparent loveless marriage.

+He sings “Oh Bo”, satirizing modern hip hop tropes by bragging about his increasingly ridiculous sexual encounters, “I’m Bo Yo”, bragging about how he is the greatest rapper ever while mocking rap music, and “Love Is…”, an absurd sardonic love song.
+The audience gives a final round of applause as Bo waves and walks off the stage, ending the taped show.

 Stand-up show

 Burnham debuted his stand-up routine, Words Words Words, at the Boston House of Blues on May 21, 2010 (postponed from April 16, 2010).
 This was recorded as the inaugural performance of Comedy Central's "House of Comedy Live from House of Blues" series.
 Burnham shared his debut evening at the House of Blues with fellow stand-up comedian Myq Kaplan.
 The one-hour special of Words Words Words aired on October 16, 2010, to over 700,000 viewers, and was released on an unrated one-disc DVD three days later (October 19).
 As of December 2010, Burnham was the youngest artist to garner his own hour-long special on Comedy Central.
 The DVD is presented in anamorphic widescreen and Dolby Digital 5.1 surround sound and has, in addition to the special, two music videos for the songs "Words, Words, Words" and "Oh Bo".

 In August 2010, Burnham was nominated for "Best Comedy Show" at the 2010 Edinburgh Comedy Awards—"the world’s most prestigious comedy prize" with a £10,000 cash prize—after his performance of Words Words Words at the 2010 Edinburgh Fringe Festival.
 He was instead awarded the "Panel Prize"—carrying a £5,000 prize—for "the show or act who has most captured the comedy spirit of the 2010 Fringe".